mcsee/Software-Design-Articles/Articles/Productivity/16 Simple Tips to Boost Your Productivity x10/readme.md

 # 11. Avoid Multitasking 👨‍💼

 - Don’t multitask.
 - Work on one task at a time.
-- Multitasking is a myth and trying to do it only splits your focus.
+- Multitasking is a myth, trying to do it only splits your focus.
-- Human Brain is a monotask.
+- The Human Brain is a monotask.
 - Context Switching for neurons is too expensive, so you are thrashing most of the time.

 Focus -> Flow.